+Mini Plush Lops are a unique and very rare specialty pet with only 2 breeders specializing in them at this time.
 Mini Plush Lops are a 2-4 pound ball of fur, not hair.
 Unlike a traditional rabbit’s hair coat, the Mini Plush Lop literally feels like silky velvet similar to a Mini Rex rabbit.
 Unlike the Mini Rex rabbit, the Mini Plush Lop is smaller and has floppy lopped ears just like a Holland Lop.
 Something exciting about a Mini Plush lop is its lack of excessive shedding like most rabbit breeds, making it an ideal house rabbit.
 Mini Plush Lops will molt twice a year, but after the molt is over, no excessive shedding!
 They also don’t produce dander like a dog, making them a much better choice for those who may be allergic to other animals.

 Mini Plush lops are very docile and sweet.
 They are happy to sit in your lap and watch TV with you or curiously hop around your house.
 Mini Plush Lops love to play!
 You can give them small kitten balls or even an empty toilet paper roll to toss around.
 They also do well in an outdoor hutch with proper outdoor care if you’re not interested in having an indoor rabbit.
 But, they always do best indoors.
 The Mini Plush Lop is an excellent children’s pet because they are small and gentle especially if you spend time with them every day.
 Because of their small size they are inexpensive to feed.
 Like all rabbits they rarely make any noise unless they are hurt or feel in danger.